EndPointCorp/end-point-blog/2014/08/16/ubuntu-upgrade-gotchas.html.md

 pgrep -l screensaver
 ```

 The first command was to see if I had any programs running with “screensaver” in their name (I did: xscreensaver).
 As it was the only program that matched, it was safe to run the second command, which stopped xscreensaver.
 Finally, I re-ran the pgrep to make sure it was stopped and gone.
 Then I did the same thing with the string “lockmore” (which found no matches, as I expected).
 Once xscreensaver was turned off, I told the upgrade to continue, and had no more problems until after Ubuntu 14.04 was installed and running.
-The first post-install problem appeared after I suspended the computer and brought it back to life—no wireless network!
+The first post-install problem appeared after I suspended the computer and brought it back to life—​no wireless network!

 ### Issue 2: no wireless after suspend